faakharhzb/basic_calcs/README.md

 ```sh
 pip install build setuptools
 ```
 It is recommended to run this in a virtual environment.
-After this, run `python -m build` to build the wheels and tarball.
 Then, to install it, run `pip install .`

 > [!NOTE]
 > While developing, you might need to build it multiple times.
 For that, instead of `pip install .`, run `pip install -e .`.
 This installs